|

 In order to save the Portuguese Jewish cemetery in Ouderkerk ann

 de Amstel from decay, thorough drainage is required.
-New trees will have to
+New trees will have

--- is crying out for restoration.
+tombs -- is crying out for restoration.
 Daily maintenance requires a

 professional and more intensive approach.